Muhammad-Ibrahim-Khan/Twitter_Sentiment_Analysis_with_Kubernetes/README.md

 Recommended: Use Conda for your virtual environment.

 *Python Version: 3.9.12*
-Run the following line for installing the necessary dependencies into your virtual environment.
+Run the following line to install the necessary dependencies into your virtual environment.
 > pip install -r requirements.txt

 #### Flask API